aashish-thapa/wlctl/Readme.md

+<div align="center">
+  <h1>impala-nm</h1>
+  <h3>TUI for managing WiFi using NetworkManager</h3>
+  <p>A fork of <a href="https://github.com/pythops/impala">impala</a> that uses NetworkManager instead of iwd</p>
+</div>

 ## Purpose

 I personally love impala but it has limitation due to use of iwd.
-So, this repo preserves the beauty but changes the underlying logic to use network manager.
+So, this repo preserves the beauty but changes the underlying logic to use NetworkManager.

-<div align="center">
-  <h2> TUI for managing wifi </h2>
-</div>

 ## 📸 Demo